NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoff EDA.md

 </p>
 <br/>

-I created histograms in PowerBI for total_laid_off, percentage_laid_off and funds_raised_millions (<strong>Figures 2-4</strong>) and calculated descriptive statistic using Python for each to study the distribution of the value in each (<strong>Table 1</strong>).
+The histograms for total_laid_off, percentage_laid_off and funds_raised_millions were created usign <strong><em>PowerBI</strong></em> (<strong>Figures 2-4</strong>) and calculated descriptive statistic using Python for each to study the distribution of the value in each (<strong>Table 1</strong>).
 The histograms show that most reported layoffs had a total_laid_off between 0 and 250(<strong>Figure 2</strong>), a percentage_laid_off between 0-20% (<strong>Figure 3</strong>), or the company raised 0-250 million dollars (<strong>Figure 4</strong>), with each variable considered separately.
 This suggests that the distributions of those variables are skewed to the left.
 As expected, the difference between the mean and the maximum in each variable is significantly large compared to the difference between mean and the minimum (<strong>Table 1</strong>), and this also contributes to the large standard deviation.
 <br/><br/>

 <p align="center">